 - If the property is unsuitable for the household wanting to move in

 - If the property has been adapted for the current resident who has disabilities

 - If the property is within our sheltered accommodation and the exchange partner does not meet the housing for older people criteria

 - If the tenancy type prohibits a mutual exchange

 - If the property has been built under Section 106 scheme, where it can only be let to people with a local connection to the area

-If we receive an application where there is outstanding debt with Golding Homes, whether that be former or current tenancies we will contact you to clear the debt.
-Once all outstanding costs have been cleared, then authorisation to proceed will be given.
-If you are unable to clear the debt when contacted it may be necessary for the mutual exchange to be cancelled and all involved parties to reapply.
+If we receive an application where there is an outstanding debt to us, from a former or current tenancy, we'll contact you to clear the debt.
+Once all outstanding costs have been cleared, we'll go aheadwith the application.
+If you can't clear the debt it may mean cancelling the mutual exchange process, and all involved parties will have to reapply.

-Once I have approval to exchange my property, what happens next?
+Once I have the approval to exchange my property, what happens next?

-You will be asked to sign a consent form confirming you wish to proceed.
-Once this is received, Golding Homes will arrange for statutory checks to be carried out to your property.
-Following receipt of electricity and gas certificates and an Energy Performance certificate, we will contact you to advise Deeds of Assignment are ready for signing.
-We will contact all parties to arrange an appointment to sign the necessary paperwork so that the mutual exchange can proceed.
+You'll be asked to sign a consent form confirming you wish to proceed.
+We'll require electricity and gas certificates and an Energy Performance certificate.
+We'll then contact all parties to arrange an appointment to sign the necessary paperwork.

-If you withdraw from the mutual exchange after the above safety checks are carried out, you will be charged for all statutory checks carried out.
+If you withdraw from the mutual exchange after the above checks are carried out, you'll be charged for these.